Elmton with Creswell: History

 Other historic buildings of note include Creswell Drill Hall, built by Bolsover Colliery Company in 1903–04 to provide recreational facilities for the Creswell Boys Brigade.
 During World War 1 the building was converted to a Military Hospital, after which it retained its name Drill Hall but served the community as a social centre until 1976 when it was taken over by the Parish Council and took on its new name Creswell Social Centre.
 The heritage significance of the village core is greatly enhanced by the fact that the buildings are of a high standard design and construction, reflecting the concerns of the Bolsover Company and the patronage of Duke of Portland - the schools, churches, Model Village, Miners Welfare, Social Centre, the original shop fronts 12-16 18-20 28-30 Elmton Road (circa 1907) Both Village Greens - Elmton and Creswell Fox Green are now registered Village Greens.
 The population of the Parish has seen prolific growth from its 18th-century total of 500, to 2,000 in 1900, 6,450 in 1971.
 When the Creswell Colliery closed in 1991 the population dropped 4,820.
 With new housing at Elmfields and Markland, also the restoration of the Model Village the population has increased to over 5,000.

+The parish was formed on 1 April 2014 form "Elmton" and part of Whitwell.
+However the pre 2014 parish had also sometimes been called "Elmton with Creswell".